JonathanMSifleet/CritickerOverhaul/readme.md

 - Check if user has already rated and display appropriately
 - Authenticate with auth0
 - Set save money to false
-- Fix footer not sticking to bottom
-- redirect on 404

 ---